-TikTok always pumps out new features—animated GIF stickers, titles, and new filters are among some of the recent upgrades.
+TikTok always pumps out new features—animated GIF stickers, titles, and new filters are among some of the popular TikTok upgrades.
 So while the algorithm is kept secret, you can focus on using these new tools to keep your feed looking fresh for your audience.

 If your followers are more active on certain days of the week, consider doubling up posts on those days to maximize viewership.
 Since so many new videos are constantly added to the platform, it’s important to keep feeding the algorithm new and exciting content of your own.

 While it’s nearly impossible to nail down a “required weekly output” of TikTok content, one thing I know is the algorithm favors consistency.
 Whatever cadence you and your team decide to go with, make sure you can maintain it for the foreseeable future.

 For Brands like Dr. Squatch, TikTok has become a core channel to connect with a younger audience.
 Josh Friedman, Chief Marketing Officer at Dr. Squatch, said in an interview with Modern Retail that the brand experimented with TikTok at the end of 2019 and quickly gained traction, with some videos reaching over 100 million views.

 Dr. Squatch’s advertising team publishes between 10 and 20 videos per week to increase the chances of viral success.
 Friedman was quoted as saying that organically, the brand posted “everyday or multiple times per day.”
 The company reported 400% year-over-year growth between 2019 and 2020, hitting over $100 million in revenue.